EVERYTHING YOU NEED TO KNOW ABOUT DRIVING IN SOUTH AFRICA

 The type of vehicle that you choose to drive for your South Africa travels depends to a certain degree on your itinerary, your budget and the level of comfort that you’d like.

-We also needed to limit accommodation costs – hence we have bought the Hilux 4×4 camper with a pop-up tent on top.
+We also needed to limit accommodation costs so we bought the Hilux 4×4 camper with a pop-up tent on top.

-Depending on your own travel plans, these are your basic options and we have included suggested links to help you research costs and options available to you.
+Depending on your own travel plans, we’ve included options and links to help you research costs below.

 - Hire/buy a standard 2×2 car: Find a deal at Rentalcars. com